 The interior of this mattress features the Intex patented Fiber-Tech Interior Construction, basically meaning that there are support beams to provide a sag-free sleep with sufficient body support.
 The sides and top of the bed are covered with a velvety, flocked fabric for softness and also to resist scratches, punctures, and general wear & tear.
 It means that sheets can stay put without sliding or eventually coming off the mattress during the night.

 A helpful feature is the carry bag that comes with the mattress so you can keep it securely stashed away until you require it again.
 This is great for road trips, camping, and keeping it out of the way at home.
-Like most air mattresses, there are a few negative comments (among a majority of positive ones!) reporting that it loses a little air during the night.

 At number three, we have the Etekcity Air Mattress.
 There are two height options, one at 22 inches for a “real bed” feel, and one at 9 inches for camping and smaller budgets.
 However, we are focusing on the 22-inch Queen sized option here today (check out the 9-inch option here).